Can’t find the information you’re looking for? Try these commonly asked questions!

 Certainly, many exchangers do.
 You may want to exchange for a city or golf break, or perhaps for a business trip, or simply because you want to see more of your own country.
 Equally other owners of properties in your own country may want to explore the location where your property is.

-We will have fully verified all members before their profile and property details go live on the site, but if your exchange partner is not providing you with the information you need to make an informed decision don’t hesitate to ask them to be more precise.
+We will have fully verified all members before an exchange is arranged, but if your exchange partner is not providing you with the information you need to make an informed decision don’t hesitate to ask them to be more precise.

 People will invariably ask you to exchange your ski chalet during the peak ski season or ask for an exchange in a location you have absolutely no desire in going to.
 If you receive a non-compatible request or you looked at their Profile and don’t think you are a holiday home exchange match, politely decline the exchange offer.
 Remember, do this as soon as possible.
 It’s okay to say no, but it’s not okay to leave the other side waiting without a response.